SynfiniDLT/daml-tokenization-toolkit/README.md

 ### Bespoke settlements

-This application is not designed to serve every possible usecase, instead it can complement other applications.
-Various contracts, such as the settlement `OpenOffer`s shown previously, could be generated by other usecase-specific applications (such as a stablecoin application or fund application) and then responded to by the users using the wallet.
-The exact process of how such contracts are created is left out of this project.
+This application is designed can complement other applications.
+Various contracts, such as the settlement `OpenOffer`s shown previously, could be generated by other usecase-specific applications (such as a stablecoin application or a fund application) and then responded to by the users using the wallet.
+The exact details of how such contract are created is left out of this project.
+Alternatively, a single end-to-end application could also be developed with all desired functionality which may simplify the process for the users, but limit options for the users to engage in other applications.

 For example, here we have a 3-way settlement between fund issuer, fund manager and investor, in which the fund manager receives a comission payment from the investor: